undergrad-partner-school

 Campus Life

-It is not all about learning and grades at VanderCook College of Music: campus life is a crucial component of your educational experience.
-Check out some information about social life at VanderCook College of Music.
+Not everything at VanderCook College of Music is about learning and grades: campus life is an essential part of your educational experience.
+Find out some info about social life at VanderCook College of Music.

 Its campus is 1 acres in size.